jaythad13/Mathematikezettelkasten/Calculus on manifolds --- spivak/notes/Linear algebraic considerations.md

 1) follows from positive-definiteness in the [[Inner product spaces|definition of an inner product]] and its induced norm.
 2) is the [[Norms#_theorem:_ Cauchy-Schwartz inequality|Cauchy-Schwartz inequality]].
-3) follows from the Cauchy-Schwartz inequality:
+3) follows from the Cauchy-Schwartz inequality: just compare the squares of both sides.
 4) follows from homogeneity and conjugate homogeneity in the definition of an inner product.

-Note that we also have the polarisation identity (that also holds generally in vector spaces and allows us to define an inner product from a norm satisfying the parallelogram law).
+Note that we also have the [[Norms#_theorem_ the polarisation identity|polarisation identity]] (that holds generally in normed spaces and allows us to define an inner product from a norm satisfying the parallelogram law).

 ##### _proposition:_ the polarisation identity